White Paper

 - Productivity from developer-first and agent-first workflows

-- More trust because verification continues after initial setup
+- More trust because divergence scoring and attack detection continue after initial setup

 - Lower friction than heavy admin-down or proxy-heavy approaches

-- One security language across devices, runners, and coding agents
+- One security language across devices, runners, coding agents, and attack-pattern findings

 Conclusion and Call to Action

-Coding agents have become part of the software delivery surface.
-They deserve a security model that reflects what they actually do: read, execute, modify, connect, and decide at runtime.
+Coding agents have become part of the software delivery surface, and their share of the work will only grow.
+They deserve a security model that reflects what they actually do — read, execute, modify, connect, and decide at runtime — and one that scales to a world where most software changes pass through an agent's hands.

-The practical path forward is not to discard hardening, identity, or policy controls.
-It is to add the missing layer: compare declared intent with observed system behavior, then act when they diverge.
+The path forward is not to discard hardening, identity, or policy controls; it is to add the missing runtime layer: observe each agent from outside itself, compare declared intent with observed host behavior, act when they diverge, and detect compromised behavior when code starts harvesting credentials or exfiltrating tokens.
+AIDR is how detection and response caught up with the endpoint and the SOC; this is how it catches up with the agent.